koyahness/base-account-privy/README.md

 - **Passwordless Authentication** - No passwords required, uses wallet signatures
 - **SIWE Standard** - Follows the "Sign in with Ethereum" (EIP-4361) standard
 - **Nonce Generation** - Secure random nonce generation for each authentication
-- **Chain Switching** - Automatically switches to Base Mainnet
+- **Custom Button** - Branded "Sign in with Base" imported from Base Account SDK
-- **Custom Button** - Branded "Sign in with Base" button following Base guidelines
+- **Backend Verification** - Anti-replay and backend verification using Viem's `verifyMessage`

 ### Implementation:
 - Uses `wallet_connect` RPC method with `signInWithEthereum` capabilities